REVIEW: F45 Training London Bridge- Romans

 THE BASICS: Functional Training 45, or as it’s affectionatly known F45 is huuuuge in Australia.
-London Bridge is the inaugral F45 site in the UK (closest station is Borough) and it’s a big open rectangular basement space with the sort of equipment that means you could train there every day and not get bored.
+London Bridge (although it changed hands in 2017) was the inaugral F45 site in the UK (closest station is Borough) and it’s a big open rectangular basement space with the sort of equipment that means you could train there every day and not get bored.
 I nearly cried with joy when I walked in.

 THE CLASS: I was late.
 Look, it’s ALWAYS the train’s fault, ok?!
 My bambi-eyed expression at joining the session after missing every single instruction must have been frighteningly clear to the Ben behind the reception desk.”Don’t worry, they’ll guide ya through!” he smiled, and with that I scampered off to hide at the back and pretend I’d been there from the beginning.

 We were working individually but put in groups who we stayed with for the whole class, moving our way round 3 pods.
 Each pod consisted of 3 different stations.
 And at each station, you stayed for a minute, repeating one simple functional movevement, broken into 35 seconds of activity, then 25 seconds of rest.
 We moved twice round each pod.

 Luckily, there were helpful video screens showing the number of each station and a guy demonstrating each move.
 Another screen counted down activity/rest timings, making it easy to follow if you lost track…or waltzed in late.

 But the screens only supplemented the thing that (for me) makes a gym stand head and shoulders above others; incredibly motivating, loud (but not angry-shouty), enthusiastic PTs, absolutely giving it their all, and multi-tasking to keep everyone on track and performing moves correctly.